JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 #### Block Top-Level Domains (TLDs)

-Top-level domains (TLDs) are the segment that follows the final dot of a domain name (usually), like `.com`, `.org`, etc. This option allows you to block entire TLDs.
+Top-level domain (TLD) is the segment that follow the final dot of a domain name (usually), like `.com`, `.org`, etc. This option allows you to block entire TLDs.
 Some TLDs are known to be extensively abused by malicious actors.
 According to [this alternative guide](https://github.com/yokoffing/NextDNS-Config#block-top-level-domains-tlds-1-2-3-4-5-), the following TLDs have no legitimate uses and are good candidates for blocking:

 ```plaintext
 .cfd